nicode-io/The_Starting_Point/README.md

     *   You should see an output with many elements like mysqladmin version, this means MySQL is up and running

 ####    APACHE
+>   Your web hosting server, mandatory for websites hosting/development
 *   Install APACHE Web Server
     *   ```$ sudo apt-get update```
     *   ```$ sudo apt-get install apache2```